-But as the British blog Ministry of Truth writes this was completely false.
-Nutt wasn’t just doing his job to the best of his abilities, he was doing the job that parliament, in the guise of the House of Commons Science and Technology Committee, had specifically asked him to do – put the country’s drug misuse policies on a sound and consistent scientific footing.
+But as the British blog Ministry of Truth writes this was false.
+Nutt was doing the job parliament’s House of Commons Science and Technology Committee had asked him to do – put the country’s drug misuse policies on a sound and consistent scientific footing.

-Britain is not alone in its hysterical over-reaction to the dangers of cannabis.
-The US is just as bad, if not worse.
-Environmental writer Michael Pollan’s new documentary The Botany of Desire is about four crops – the apple, the tulip, marijuana and the potato – that Pollan says reflect different aspects of human desire.
-Pollan’s says people and plants form a reciprocal relationship.
-We have cultivated the apple because of a desire for sweetness, the tulip for beauty, the marijuana plant for intoxication and the potato for control over our sustenance.
-But it took him eight years to secure the necessary $1.2 million in funding for the documentary because of the inclusion of marijuana.
+Britain is not alone in hysterical over-reaction to the dangers of cannabis.
+The US is just as bad.
+Environmental writer Michael Pollan’s new documentary The Botany of Desire is about four crops – the apple, the tulip, marijuana and the potato – Pollan says reflect different aspects of human desire.
+Pollan says people and plants form a reciprocal relationship.
+We cultivated the apple because of a desire for sweetness, the tulip for beauty, the marijuana plant for intoxication and the potato for control over our sustenance.
+But it took him eight years to secure $1.2 million in funding for the documentary because of the inclusion of marijuana.
 “We got funding, then we lost it because we wanted to devote a fourth of the program to Michael’s exploration of marijuana,” said the show’s producer.

-Yet hemp growing has a long history in the US.
+Hemp growing has a long history in the US.
 In 1619 Virginia’s Jamestown colony ordered all farmers to grow Indian hemp seed.
-Early drafts of the Declaration of Independence were written hemp and President Washington encouraged farmers to grow it to decrease reliance on imports.
-A hundred years later, hashish smoking parlours were commonplace in every American city with 500 in New York alone.
+Early drafts of the Declaration of Independence were written on hemp and President Washington encouraged farmers to grow it to decrease reliance on imports.
+A hundred years later, hashish smoking parlours were commonplace in every American city with 500 in New York.

-The Du Pont chemical company’s suite of synthetics was also threatened by the growth of hemp and had the means to do something about it.
+The Du Pont chemical company’s suite of synthetics was also threatened by the growth of hemp.
 Du Pont banker Andrew Mellon was Secretary of the Treasury under President Herbert Hoover.
-He appointed Harry Anslinger to head the Federal Bureau of Narcotics and Dangerous Drugs (FBNDD).
-Anslinger was America’s first drug tsar and would remain in the role for 31 years and for most of this time his public enemy number 1 was marijuana.
+Mellon appointed Harry Anslinger to head the Federal Bureau of Narcotics and Dangerous Drugs.
+Anslinger was America’s first drug tsar and would remain in the role for 31 years.
+His public enemy number 1 was marijuana.
 Between 1915 and 1933 every US state prohibited distribution for non-medical purposes.
 In 1937 the US enacted the Marijuana Tax Act despite the protest of doctors.
-Industrial hemp was criminalised and Du Pont reaped the benefits
+Industrial hemp was criminalised and Du Pont reaped the benefits.

 US laws became tougher in the fifties leading to a mandatory two to ten year sentence for a first offence of marijuana possession.
 The 1972 Shafer Commission recommended it should be decriminalised but President Nixon rejected the report as it didn’t suit his “tough on crime” stance.
 The next decade saw 11 states follow the Shafer recommendations but President Reagan backed tougher “no tolerance” policies in 1986.
 In 1996 California ignored the national law and allowed for medical marijuana use.

 The futility of America’s long-term war on drugs was shown by a 2006 report which showed marijuana was the country’s largest cash crop.
-The study estimated marijuana production had a value of $35.8 billion exceeding the combined value of corn ($23.3 b) and wheat ($7.5 b).
-A 2005 study estimated legalised marijuana would save the US $7.7 billion in law enforcement costs and could generate as much as $6.2 billion annually if marijuana were taxed like alcohol or tobacco.
+The study estimated marijuana production had a value of $35.8 billion exceeding the combined value of corn ($23.3b) and wheat ($7.5b).
+A 2005 study estimated legalised marijuana would save the US $7.7b in law enforcement costs and could generate $6.2 billion annually if marijuana were taxed like alcohol or tobacco.